-Dom has particular experience in the manufacturing, financial services, fintech, health care, and software industries.
+Dom has particular experience in the manufacturing, retail automotive, fintech, and health care industries.
 He has represented a variety of public and private companies, including global financial institutions, private equity sponsors, life sciences companies, hospitals, and energy companies.

 Dom is fluent in Spanish and highly proficient in Mandarin.
 He has extensive travel and work experience in Asia and Latin America.
-He also maintains an active pro bono practice representing asylum applicants in the Charlotte Immigration Court.
+He and his wife, Elizabeth, are licensed therapeutic foster parents.
+In addition to their three “forever” children, they regularly serve as a home for children in long-term foster care.

 Prior to joining Parker Poe, Dom was an attorney with the Charlotte office of an international law firm.
 He received his law degree from Duke University, where he was the symposium editor for the Duke Journal of Comparative & International Law and a student attorney with the school's Start-Up Ventures Clinic.
 He received his undergraduate degree from UNC-Chapel Hill, where he was a Morehead-Cain Scholar.